 We have also received small grants

-Our Berlin world congress 2016 is supported by a range of German funders.
+Our Berlin world congress 2016 was supported by a range of German funders.